 You get what you pay for!

 Join us next time, when we’ll be looking at what’s involved in switching your attorney (once you realized you needed someone who could actually provide you with a strong defense!)
-Until then, a public defender to help you.
+Until then, don’t waste your time getting a public defender to help you.
 Call the experienced criminal defense attorneys at The Kronzek Firm.
 We’ve been fighting aggressively all over the lower peninsula for decades, we’re exceptionally good at what we do, and we can help you.
 We’re available 24/7 at 866 766 5245 (866 7No Jail)